Last Updated on 27 November 2025 by Cycloscope

 Xianju

-The only notable thing is a small park along the river, where bamboo rafts were parked, probably you can hire them for a river trip.
+The only notable thing is a small park along the river, where bamboo rafts were parked; you can probably hire them for a river trip.

 Baitazhen